abhishek282003/calculator/README.md

 # calculator
-i create this calculator using html, css and javascript, it can perform all arithmetic operations and it also has good design
+i create this calculator using html, css and javascript, it can perform all arithmetic operations and it also has good design.